ME-314/Farm-Bike/README.md

 - Use of quailty components to ensure a long life cycle
 - Easy maintenance procedures
 ## Design
 The design of the machine was driven by the specification outlined above and the will to ensure the project can be replicated or further developped in the future.
+The design choices are driven by the will to create a machine that has a long service life, quality parts and material were chosen over low-cost alteratives.
 ### Frame
 The frame is made out of Item modular aluminum extrusions, specificaly the profile 8 series.
 This made the construction of the frame simple and required only of the shelf parts.
 The Item profile 8 can be substitued by any equivalent 40 mm * 40 mm T-slot aluminium extrusion.
 The choice of aluminium extrusion was made to ensure avaiblilty of materials in any geographical region as well as ensure repairabilty, the ease of manufacture was of course a welcome bonus.
 ### Drivetrain